What is a differential equation?

 This method was developed by Leonard Euler around 1730 (the separating variables method had previously been developed by his teacher, Johann Bernoulli).

-- Find the general solution of the differential equation:
+Find the particular solution of the differential equation: with initial conditions x=1, t=1.

 Answers